 The present participle is made by adding the ending “-end” to the verb stem.
 You will notice it generally corresponds to the English participle ending in “-ing”:

-To really practise your German verb tenses, you should consider taking German lessons London!
+To really practise your German verb tenses, you should consider taking German lessons in New Delhi!

 How to craft the German past participle